kvxb/ElfLoader/README.md

 #### argc, argv (5 points out of 30)

-The command line arguments must be placed first at the top of the stack, as seen in the picture above.
+The command-line arguments must be placed first at the top of the stack, as seen in the picture above.
 The loader can be used as `./elf_loader ./no-pie-exec arg1 arg2 arg3`.
 `arg1`, `arg2` and `arg3` must be placed on the stack for the loaded executable.
 `argc` will be also placed on the at the top of the stack.

 #### envp (5 points out of 30)

-The environment variables should be placed after the command line arguments.
+The environment variables should be placed after the command-line arguments.
 For this, you just have to copy everything from the `char **envp` array and place it on the stack.

 #### auxv (10 points out of 30)